Are Quadcopters Legal?

 - Don't fly a UAV within FAA controlled airspace without FAA approval—approval that you won't get

-- Keep your aircraft within visual range at all times, regardless of the available BVR (Beyond Visual Range) systems
+- Keep your aircraft within visual range and uder complete observation at all times, and below 400' AGL (above ground level), regardless of the available BVR (Beyond Visual Range) systems

 Before attempting to answer that, we should consider why this legislation is being pushed through now.
-RC enthusiasts have been operating small-scale unmanned aircraft for decades, and many of the new aerial-camera platforms like the Phantom are apparently just adaptations of existing RC systems that are being rebranded as flying camera support.
 In my opinion, there are two factors:

 - The explosion in popularly of UAVs outside the previously niche RC community